East London: Industrial decline and regeneration

 The industries declined in the later part of the 20th century (and earlier), but East London is now an area of regeneration.
 London Docklands was defined in the 1980s as the area of redevelopment under the control of the London Docklands Development Corporation.
 The Thames Gateway extends into East London with two areas of activity: the Lower Lea Valley around the Olympic site and London Riverside adjacent to the Thames.

+Terms and scope

+From the late 19th century the term East End of London came into widespread use, describing areas of East London closer to the City of London.

+By 1882, Walter Besant, and others, were able to describe East London as a city in its own right, on account of its large size and social disengagement from the rest of London (Besant would also say the same of South London).
+In 1902 he would describe East London as an area north of the Thames and east of the City of London stretching as far as Chingford and Epping Forest.

+Charles Booth in 1889 defined East London as the County of London between the City of London and the River Lea.
+The scope of Booth's work only included the parts of the capital that had been included in the new County of London and therefore excluded parts of London in Essex.
+In 1902 Booth would describe the areas of East London west of the Lea as the "true East End".

+In 1950 Robert Sinclair described East London as stretching east to include the more newly developed areas of Barking and Dagenham.
+This broadly matched the Metropolitan Police District east of the city and north of the Thames at that time, and now corresponds to the boroughs of Barking and Dagenham, Hackney, Havering, Newham, Redbridge, Tower Hamlets and Waltham Forest in Greater London.

+The part of East London east of the Lea was known as "London-over-the-Border" from 1857 and later as "Metropolitan Essex".

 Governance

 There are seven London boroughs that cover areas of Greater London to the north of the Thames and east of the City of London.
 They are Barking and Dagenham, Hackney, Havering, Newham, Redbridge, Tower Hamlets and Waltham Forest.
 Each London borough is governed by a London borough council local authority.
 Barking and Dagenham, Hackney, Havering, Newham and Redbridge are members of the East London Waste Authority.
 Some local government functions are held by the Greater London Authority, made up of the Mayor of London and the London Assembly.